samarqureshii/SDR-DSP/README.md

 ---
-## bladeRF software with ith Asahi Linux
+## bladeRF software with Asahi Linux
 - Run `curl https://alx.sh | sh` in your Terminal to begin installation of [Asahi Linux's Alpha Release](https://asahilinux.org)
     - Follow the prompts and boot into the new OS
 - Make sure you have the most recent version `sudo pacman -Syu`